Confidential Legal Memorandum

 The Divine Lorraine Hotel

-Philadelphia's most iconic landmark restored as a symbol of North Broad's rebirth.
+Philadelphia's most iconic landmark, which we restored as a symbol of North Broad's rebirth.
 Home to Cicala & Sorellina Ristorantes.
 Its success was designed to integrate seamlessly with what came next.

 2018